Vuzi/raspi-sensors/README.md

 # Raspi-sensor
 Nodejs C++ plugin, allowing to easily read data from raspberryPi's sensors.
+As of 2019, the plugin is still compiling and working exactly as intended (minus a deprecation warning from nodejs that I'll have to fix in the near future) with tu current Raspian node/npm/nodegyp/gcc versions !

 ## Supported sensors
 For now, those sensors are supported :